vindelico/obsflow/README.md

 # ObsFlow
-A workflow to extract, analyse and visualize data of historical climate.
+A workflow to extract, analyze and visualize data of historical climate.

 The operations of this workflow are based on and exploit the xscen, xclim and spirograph libraries.

 # Features
-Extract, analyse and visualize historical climate data from
+Extract, analyze and visualize historical climate data from
 - AHCCD
 - RDRSv2
 - ERA5-Land